ShashankGinjpalli/ShashankGinjpalli/README.md

 ## Hi, I'm Shashank 👋

-I am currently an Engineering Intern @ General Dynamics Mission Systems and a Masters student @ UC San Diego.
+I am currently an Data Scientist @ Qualcomm and a Masters student @ UC San Diego.

 I am passionate about all things technology and am always looking for oppurtunities to grow my skills